Whether or not you can return alcohol depends on the store and where you live.

 Stores are not required to accept alcohol returns, and, in some states, it’s illegal to do so.
 But in states where it is legal, you may be able to return alcohol to specific stores.

 For more details on alcohol return policies and state laws, see below.

 Alcohol Return Policies at Major Vendors

 ABC Liquor Stores

+Store policies will depend on state and local laws.
 The designation “ABC” on a liquor store stands for “Alcoholic Beverage Control” or “Alcoholic Beverage Commission.”
 In 17 states, known as “control states,” alcoholic beverages are tightly controlled by the state agency.
 Some control states have a total monopoly on alcohol sales, while others allow some beverages — like beer and wine — to be sold by privately-owned stores.

 Grocery items, including alcohol, are not returnable.
 You may be able to get a refund if the item arrives damaged or is otherwise undrinkable.
 Refunds are issued up to 30 days after delivery.